benibela/xidel/readme.txt

 xml-strict:     The input will be parsed as strict xml.
                 This uses the standard fpc, validating xml parser.

+json:           The input will be parsed as json and stored in . and the $json variable.
+                It can be changed by assigning to $json(..)(..).. :=

 You can also use json files, by loading them explicitly with pxp:json() or jn:json-doc() within a XPath/XQuery expression.